bep713/choops-extractor/README.md

 #### Index
 If you know which index you want to extract, you can use `-i <index>`.
 The index must be a number.
 It will extract the IFF file at <index> in the game files.

-#### File
+#### File by name
-If you only want to extract one IFF file, you can use `-f <name>`.
+If you only want to extract one IFF file by name, you can use `-f <name>`.
 This will ONLY extract the IFF file with the <name> specified.
 You have to include .iff on the end of the name.

 #### Cache
 If you want to force re-build the cache, use `-c`